jcgras/adventureTravel/docs/project-structure/index.md

 ---
 # Components

 As you probably know, React bases its architecture on components.
 That is: each piece of an app is handled as an isolated component (class or Hook) where its own states, properties, styles and the access to the store are handled.
-With **Adventure Travel** you have a variety ready-to-use components to create your own mobile application using <u>Hooks</u> approache.
+With **Adventure Travel** you have a variety ready-to-use components to create your own mobile application using <u>Hooks</u> approach.
 Components like `ButtonGradient`, `CardPopular` or `ImageCollage` can be found in the **/src/components** folder.
 Similarly we have created a folder to organize the components relating to the screens of the app: **/src/screens**.
 In this way we separate more atomic components like `ButtonGradient` from the more complex ones that compose a screen.

 ## Hooks approach